 Longtime followers of this site will find that it’s now much different—we’ve entered the 21st century and you can anticipate more frequent updates and new works being brought to you.
 In addition, we will slowly be converting the MIDI files into mp3s, with the goal of eventually getting the entire site in mp3 format (though the MIDIs will remain available for those still suffering with bandwidth constraints).
 For files that are in mp3 format, we and the Surgeon General strongly advise accessing those versions unless you have a superior soundcard and specialized MIDI software.

 Another new feature that we hope you will enjoy is The Unheard Blog, where Willem and Mark will hold forth on music, Beethoven, research and whatever else may intrigue them.
+It will also be the permanent repository for the BEETHOVEN 200 YEARS AGO TODAY posts from our Facebook feed, often with supplemental information and illustrations.
 Come register and join the conversation!
 We look forward to hearing from you.
 We also welcome your musical and artistic contributions.